kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Dweomercraft</summary>
     This is the field of detection, understanding and manipulation of unnatural manifestations on the Prime Material plane originating from other planes of existence, such as demons, devils, elementals, celestials and the ancient creatures associated with the Cthulhu mythos.
-With this skill you have Expertise to recognize when a manifestation occurs and what's being witnessed.
+With this skill you have <b>Expertise</b> to recognize when a manifestation occurs and what's being witnessed.
     <details>
       <summary>Advanced Dweomercraft</summary>
       You have considerable knowledge in this field.
 After identifying an unnatural manifestation you can attempt an Intelligence (Advanced Dweomercraft) check to gain some insight in how such a manifestation could be closed or sent back.